I have taught journalism in multiple ways at colleges and universities:

 I have been a guest speaker or panelist at more than 50 colleges and universities, sometimes at university events, sometimes at joint events of the university and a journalism organization, sometimes in person and sometimes electronically:

-American Institute of Business; American University; Arizona State University, twice; Cal Poly Pomona, twice; Cal State-Fullerton; Carleton University; Columbia University, three times; Creighton University, 12 times; DePaul University (live Twitter chat); Drake University, twice; Emory University; George Mason University, three times; George Washington University; Harvard University; Indiana University of Pennsylvania; Iowa State University, three times; Iowa Western Community College; Ithaca College (via Skype); Johnson County Community College; Kansas State University; Loras College; Marymount University; Metropolitan Community College; Minot State University; Northern Illinois University; Northern Kentucky University; Northwestern University; Ryerson University, five times; Santa Clara University (group visiting Washington); Syracuse University; Temple University; Texas Christian University (Fort Worth twice, plus Washington program); University of California-Berkeley, Knight Digital Media Center; University of Central Lancashire (via Skype); University of Georgia; University of Iowa, three times; University of Kansas, twice; University of Kentucky; University of Maryland; University of Minnesota; University of Missouri, five times; University of Nebraska-Lincoln; University of Nebraska-Omaha; University of Nevada Reno (live twice and via Skype); University of North Carolina, Reese Felts Digital Newsroom; University of North Dakota; University of South Carolina; University of Southern California (live and via Skype); University of Western Ontario (via Skype); University of Wisconsin-Eau Claire; Washington and Lee University, visiting Washington; Yale University.
+American Institute of Business; Arizona State University (twice); Cal Poly Pomona (twice); California Polytechnic State University, San Luis Obispo (in person and via Skype); Cal State-Fullerton; Carleton University; Columbia University (three times); DePaul University (live Twitter chats twice); Drake University (twice); Eisenhower School for National Security and Resource Strategy (twice); Emory University; George Mason University (four times); George Washington University; Harvard University; Indiana University of Pennsylvania; Industrial College of the Armed Forces, National Defense University, Fort McNair, Washington, D.C.; Iowa State University (four times); Iowa Western Community College; Ithaca College (Skype); Johnson County Community College; Kansas State University; Loras College; Marymount University; Metropolitan Community College, Omaha, Neb.; Minot State University; Northern Illinois University; Northern Kentucky University; Northwestern University; Ryerson University (five times); Santa Clara University (group visiting Washington); Stanford University; Syracuse University (in person and via Hangout); Temple University; University of California-Berkeley, Knight Digital Media Center; University of Central Lancashire (twice via Skype); University of Colorado; University of Georgia; University of Iowa (three times); University of Kansas (twice); University of Kentucky; University of Maryland; University of Minnesota; University of Missouri (five times); University of Nebraska-Lincoln; University of Nebraska-Omaha; University of Nevada Reno (live twice and via Skype); University of North Carolina, Reese Felts Digital Newsroom; University of North Dakota; University of Oregon Emerald Media, telephone consultation; University of South Carolina (live and via Skype); University of Southern California (live and via Skype); University of Texas at Arlington; University of Western Ontario (via Skype); University of Wisconsin-Eau Claire; Washington and Lee University, visiting Washington; Yale University.